Acetoacetic acid: Synthesis and properties

 The acid form has a half-life of 140 minutes at 37 °C in water, whereas the basic form (the anion) has a half-life of 130 hours.
 That is, it reacts about 55 times more slowly.
+The corresponding decarboxylation of trifluoroacetoacetate is used to prepare trifluoroacetone:

 It is a weak acid (like most alkyl carboxylic acids), with a pKa of 3.58.

 Acetoacetic acid displays keto-enol tautomerisation, with the enol form being partially stabilised by extended conjugation and intramolecular H-bonding.
 The equilibrium is strongly solvent depended; with the keto form dominating in polar solvents (98% in water) and the enol form accounting for 25-49% of material in non-polar solvents.

 Applications

 Acetoacetic esters are used for the acetoacetylation reaction, which is widely used in the production of arylide yellows and diarylide dyes.
 Although the esters can be used in this reaction, diketene also reacts with alcohols and amines to the corresponding acetoacetic acid derivatives in a process called acetoacetylation.
 An example is the reaction with 4-aminoindane: